ta-data-bcn/Project-Week-5-Your-Own-Project/Kick-Off.md

 **Thursday**
 * Final technical report/article.
+* Presentations rehersal time **at 16:00**!

+**Friday**
 * Final improvements!

-**Friday**
-* Presentations rehersal time **at 9:30 AM**!
+* Presentations time **at 15:00**!

 ## Presentation
-Presentations for this project will be in the auditorium!
-Presentations will be **EXACTLY** 3 minutes long, with 2 additional minutes for questions.
-We will stop you at 3 minutes so make sure to rehearse your presentation to avoid exceeding the time limit!
+Projects will be presented to UX/UI students!
+Presentations will be **EXACTLY** 4 minutes long, with 2 additional minutes for questions.
+We will stop you at 4 minutes so make sure to rehearse your presentation to avoid exceeding the time limit!
 The audience will evaluate the presentation by indicating how well they understood what you were trying to explain and how you presented it.
 This information will help you in further presentations!

 ## Tips & Tricks